William “Jamie” Tyler, PhD

 Assistant Professor of Psychiatry, Virginia Tech Carilion School of Medicine

 Research Program Summary

 In our primary area of focus, we are developing novel methods for the control of neuronal activity in intact brain circuits.
-To this end, we have been engineering methods, devices, and applications for the use of pulsed ultrasound in the noninvasive remote control of brain activity.
+To this end, we have been engineering methods, devices, and applications for the use of pulsed ultrasound in the noninvasive modulation of brain activity.
 We expect our work to provide a backbone for the design and implementation of brain stimulation therapies useful in managing a host of neurological diseases.

 In a second set of investigations, we aim to better understand the manner by which natural activity patterns modify the strengths of sensory inputs.
 Here, we focus on primary sensory circuits in the rodent olfactory system to study experience-mediated changes in sensory input gain and how these changes participate in the production of different behaviors.